debsouryadatta/youtube_langgraph_agent/README.md

 - simli_avatar.py -> Get the avatar video from the simli api providing the audio file
 - create_video2.py -> Create video from the text and the video with audio(generated with simli api)
 - create_video3.py -> Create video from the text and the video with audio(generated with simli api) + included google searched images to stick on the top of the video.
+- create_video4.py -> Create video from the text and the video with audio(generated with simli api) + included google searched images to stick on the top of the video + included the background music to the video